envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 **Single Rotations** and **Double Rotations**.

 Q:: What are the 4 rules of a Red/Black Binary Tree?
-A:: 1.Each node must be either Red or Black
+A:: 1.
+Each node must be either Red or Black
-2.Root node must always be black
+2. Root node must always be black
-3.A red node must always have a black parent node and black child nodes
+3. A red node must always have a black parent node and black child nodes
-4.Every branch path (the path from root node to an empty leaf node \[null\]) must posess the exact same number of black nodes.
+4. Every branch path (the path from root node to an empty leaf node \[null\]) must posess the exact same number of black nodes.
 Extras:
 A null leaf node is always considered to be black, even if it is marked red.
 A chain of 3 nodes can never be a valid Red/Black Tree.

 Q:: What is a binary heap?
 A:: A binary heap is a binary tree with the following properties:
-1.It's a complete tree.
+1. It's a complete tree.
 All levels are completely filled except possibly the last level, which will have elements positioned as left as possible.
-2.It is either a Min Heap or a Max Heap.
+2. It is either a Min Heap or a Max Heap.
 In a Min Heap the root element must be the smallest (or the one with the least importance) among all elements present in the tree.
 In a Max Heap the root element must be the largest (or the one with the higher importance) of all elements present in the tree.
-3.And have a max of 2 children (like a BT)
+3. And have a max of 2 children (like a BT)

 Q:: What is the Big O for a lookup(search) operation in a Binary Heap?
 A:: O(n) (because is less ordered than a than a BST, in this data structure left and right can be any value)